 Long-Term Care Planning: Can You Self-Insure?

-The Real Cost of Long-Term Care — What Most People Miss
+What Does Long-Term Care Actually Cost — and What Do Most People Miss?

 In practice, long-term care events hit retirement plans in two ways that calculations often underestimate.